PortelaRenan/PortelaRenan/README.md

 ### Hi there 👋

-My name is Renan Portela, I am a Ph.D.
-Candidate at the [University of Waterloo](https://uwaterloo.ca/) in Ontario, Canada.
+My name is Renan Portela, I am a Doctoral Researcher at the [University of Waterloo](https://uwaterloo.ca/) in Ontario, Canada.

 - 🔭 I’m currently working on experimental trials with Wet Compression Moulding (WCM) process, such as mechanical tests and microscopic assessment;
 - 💬 Ask me about implementation of optimization methods;